3Tamao3/DBD-AFK-LEGION-FARMING/README.md

 # DBD-AFK-LEGION-FARMING
 Dead By Daylight script for legion!
-Just start the script and then start the game and selecet legion as killer and then you need to press F8 to start the script.
-If you want to stop press F8 again.
+Just start the script and then start the game and selecet legion as killer and then you need to press F8 to run the script.
+If you want to stop the script running just press F8 again.

 Contact me for ideas or issues Discord: Tamao#1430